 I believe I am a New Jersey resident and therefore should pay the in-state tuition rate.
 How can I confirm if this is the case?

 Most International and Global students at TCNJ pay the out-of-state tuition rate.
 However, if you are admitted to TCNJ and want to challenge your NJ residency status (and eligibility for in-state tuition), you must complete and submit the Residency Analysis Form.
 The residency analysis form and process are managed by the Office of Records and Registration and the process can only be completed after a student has been admitted to TCNJ.
-Prospective students or applicants must wait until after they receive an admissions decision to pursue the residency analysis process.
+Therefore, prospective students or applicants must wait until after they receive an admissions decision to pursue the residency analysis process.
 In addition, NJ residency status may impact a student’s eligibility for international merit-scholarship aid.
 Finally, if you are admitted to TCNJ and have additional questions about the process, feel free to connect directly with the Office of Records and Registration.
 Click here to find their contact information.
 Finally, you can review TCNJ’s policy on New Jersey residency and eligibility for in-state tuition.

 Do you offer scholarships to international students?